Indico Data named a leader in Everest Group’s intelligent document processing (IDP) PEAK Matrix® 2023

 Automate data input from custom forms, images, handwritten documents, third-party data enrichment sources, sensor-driven data and more

-Automation means increased profit – and customer value
+Automation means increased profit – and customer satisfaction

 Automating the submissions intake process is a key step toward the larger goal of digital transformation that is crucial for survival in the insurance business.
 According to Deloitte, advanced technologies can help underwriters develop new capabilities that make them more valuable to their own organizations as well as to customers: